dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 ## Rule 3: Double Check On Developer Tools
+This field revolves around disruption and crafting something new from scratch at just the right time.
 AI Developer tools are created by teams of AI Scientists and Software Engineers.
 They understand how computers learn and use their skills to build software that helps others create AI programs easily.
 Starting a business in this domain requires a high level of expertise and a significant time for research in AI due to the complexity of products.
-This field revolves around innovating and crafting something new from scratch at just the right time.
-The success rate here is low, but the potential rewards can be immense.
+The potential rewards can be immense, but the success rate here is low.

 ## Rule 4: Software Frameworks Is A Starting Point